fbpx

 Looking for some interesting facts about Sicily?
 From sonnets to the Godfather, these fascinating fun facts about Sicily will keep you entertained.
 Let’s go.

-Interesting Facts About Sicily
+The Interesting Facts About Sicily You Need to Know

-Every schoolchild knows about to spot Sicily on a map.
+Every school child knows about to spot Sicily on a map.
 It’s being booted into the water by mainland Italy.
 But how about after that?

 I know that when I first visited Sicily I had only a hazy knowledge of how much the island had going on.